Safe Option-Critic: Learning Safety in the Option-Critic Architecture: PRELIMINARIES

-The policy gradient theorem \cite{sutton2000policy} presents a way of updating the parameterized policy according to the gradient of expected discounted return which is defined as $\rho(\pi, s_0) = \E[\sum_{t=0}^{\infty} \gamma^t r_{t+1} | s_0, \pi ]$.
-The gradient with respect to the policy parameter $\theta$ is given as:
+The policy gradient theorem \citep{sutton2000policy} provides a way to update a parameterized policy in the direction of the gradient of the expected return.
+Here, return is the total discounted rewards received in a trajectory.
+The performance of a policy $\pi$ is measured by the expected return as

+where, the initial state is denoted by $s_0$.
+The gradient of the performance with respect to the policy parameter $\theta$ is given by: